Dictionary » Positive Words » Refine – Meaning, Definition, Synonyms and Antonyms

 Refine – Meaning, Definition, Synonyms and Antonyms

-The word ‘Refine’ (verb) means to make something more pure, elegant, or polished by removing impurities or improving details.
+The word ‘Refine’ (verb) means to make something more polished, elegant, or precise by removing impurities or improving details.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Refine’ correctly in sentences.

 Refine Explained in Depth